 Deadlines & Galleys

-All manuscripts are due 10 weeks prior to publication.
-If your article is scheduled for the April issue, for instance, it is due January 15.
+All manuscripts are due three months prior to publication.
+If your article is targeted for the April issue, for instance, it is due at the beginning of January.
 Magazine deadlines are critical and authors should contact the editor immediately if a problem arises.

 Authors receive a set of galleys approximately three to four weeks before publication.
-Corrections must be returned to OPN within the specified timeframe, usually a week.
+Corrections must be returned to OPN within the specified timeframe, usually two business days.
 The editor reserves the right to make non-substantive changes to articles after galleys are returned, to accommodate layout and format.

 Year in Optics